microsoft/azuredevopslabs/labs/azuredevops/advancedsecurity/readme.md

 4. Click on Detections to see the different builds that detected this alert.

+    > **NOTE**
-    >**ProTip!** - When a vulnerable component is no longer detected in the latest build for pipelines with the dependency scanning task, the state of the associated alert is automatically changed to Closed.
+    When a vulnerable component is no longer detected in the latest build for pipelines with the dependency scanning task, the state of the associated alert is automatically changed to Closed.
 To see these resolved alerts, you can use the State filter in the main toolbar and select Closed.

 ### Understanding Dependency Alerts

 In your repository, there are two types of dependencies: direct and transitive (also known as indirect).

-- Direct dependencies, and components in your project.
+- **Direct dependencies** are components in your project.

-- Transitive dependencies are components used by direct dependencies.
+- **Transitive dependencies** are components used by direct dependencies.

-Summary of Direct and Transitive Dependencies
-Fixing Dependency Alerts
+**Fixing Dependency Alerts**

 You can follow the recommended steps to manually update dependencies.

 When a Dependency Alert is created in Azure DevOps Advanced Security, it will contain details about the vulnerability and steps you can take to resolve it.